We make sure design, tech and business goals are aligned

-Consolidating legacy databases, processing continuous streams of sensor data and communicating with external APIs are quite different animals.
+Consolidating legacy databases, processing continuous streams of sensor data and communicating with external APIs are quite different tasks.
 We handle them all (and everything in between) by storing, combining and making data available in useful and secure services.
 Need the data served fast?
-Give it to our Elasticsearch specialists, and it’ll be there in a jiffy.
+Give it to our Elasticsearch specialists, and it’ll be there in an instant.

-When we build platforms that many (ecosystems!) depend upon, we make sure that we’re able to respond quickly to change without breaking anything.
-By setting up DevOps-teams that work out of a Lean mindset, we prefer continuous delivery not only to achieve short time-to-market, but also to reduce cost and mitigate risk.
+When we build platforms that many (ecosystems) depend upon, we make sure that we’re able to respond quickly to change without breaking anything.
+We set up DevOps teams that work out of a Lean mindset, and we prefer continuous delivery to achieve a short time-to-market, reduce cost and mitigate risk.
 Do we have to mention that designers belong there too?

-Turns out, platform strategies are not just about architecture and technology.
+Platform strategies are not just about architecture and technology.
 Depending on digital maturity, strategy, organisation, culture and people, it takes a lot of hard work to succeed with a Digital Service Platform.
-Don’t worry, we got a lot of experience in how to make it work.
+But don’t worry, we got a lot of experience in how to make it work.